randyrossi/bmc64/README.md

 BMC64 is a bare metal C64 emulator for the Raspberry Pi Zero/2/3 models with true 50hz/60hz smooth scrolling and low latency between input & video/audio.
 Four other Commodore machines are available as well; C128, Vic20, Plus/4 and PET.

+**NOTE:** Since V3.0, all machines are all bundled into one release for all Pi models.
+You can switch from the 'Machine' menu.

 # BMC64 Features
   * Quick boot time (C64 in 4.1 seconds over composite!)
   * Frames are timed to vsync for true 50/60 hz smooth scrolling (no horizontal tearing!)